 Marian Anderson (February 27, 1897 – April 8, 1993) was a singer of classical music and spirituals.
 She became an important figure in the struggle of black artists against racial prejudice.
 In 1939, she was denied permission to sing in Constitution Hall in Washington, DC.
 With the aid of First Lady Eleanor Roosevelt and Franklin D. Roosevelt, Anderson performed a critically acclaimed open-air concert on the steps of the Lincoln Memorial, before a crowd of more than 75,000 people.
 Anderson became the first black person, to perform at the Metropolitan Opera in New York City on January 7, 1955.
 Anderson worked as a delegate to the United Nations Human Rights Committee and as a “goodwill ambassadress” for the United States Department of State, giving concerts all over the world.
 She participated in the civil rights movement in the 1960s.

 In May 2019, Treasury Secretary Steve Mnuchin announced that the Harriet Tubman $20 bill redesign would not enter circulation before 2028, at the earliest.
 Testifying before Congress, Secretary Mnuchin said that the new note would be delayed for technical reasons as the development of new secretary features would make the deadline impossible to meet.
-The New York Times reported that in 2016, Mr. Trump had called the design change “pure political correctness” and suggested that Tubman could be featured on a far less common denomination, like the $2 bill.
+The New York Times reported that in 2016, Mr. Trump had called the design This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. “pure political correctness” and suggested that Tubman could be featured on a far less common Each individual value in a series of banknotes or coins., like the $2 bill.

-In Canada, Governor Stephen S. Poloz, Minister of Finance Bill Morneau and Minister of Status of Women Patty Hajdu announced in December 2016 that Viola Desmond, an icon of the human rights and freedoms movement would be featured on a new $10 banknote.
+In Canada, Governor Stephen S. Poloz, Minister of Finance Bill Morneau and Minister of Status of Women Patty Hajdu announced in December 2016 that Viola Desmond, an icon of the human rights and freedoms movement would be featured on a new $10 A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand..
 She is the first Canadian woman featured on a regularly circulating Bank of Canada note.
 The note was unveiled in March 2018.

 Viola Desmond was a civil rights activist and businesswoman.
 She defiantly refused to leave a whites-only area of a movie theatre in 1946 and was subsequently jailed, convicted and fined.
 Her court case was one of the first known legal challenges against racial segregation brought forth by a Black woman in Canada.
 In 2010, Desmond was granted a posthumous pardon, the first to be granted in Canada.
 The State also apologised for prosecuting her for tax evasion and acknowledged she was rightfully resisting racial discrimination.

-In May 2016, the Reserve Bank of New Zealand released the latest $50 note in honour of Sir Apirana Ngata.
+In May 2016, the See Central bank. of New Zealand released the latest $50 note in honour of Sir Apirana Ngata.

 Sir Apirana Ngata (1874 – 1950) was a prominent Statesman and played a significant role in the revival of Māori people and culture during the early years of the twentieth century.
 He was the first Māori to graduate from a New Zealand university, and an elected Member of Parliament for 38 years.